 “HealthCall has exceeded our expectation and improved our program all-around”, said Upper Arlington CARES Program Manager and Service Coordinator Christine Leyshon.
 “Streamlining care leads to better care coordination which leads to improved patient safety which leads to the likelihood of keeping patients safe in their homes and out of the hospital.”

-The Upper Arlington Fire Division advances their core mission of helping Upper Arlington residents lead safe and healthy lives through a unique program called Community Assistance Referrals and Education Services, or CARES.
-CARES focuses on education, injury prevention and building community partnerships to help improve residents lives.
+The Upper Arlington Fire Division advances its core mission of helping Upper Arlington residents lead safe and healthy lives through a unique program called Community Assistance Referrals and Education Services, or CARES.
+CARES focuses on education, injury prevention, and building community partnerships to help improve residents’ lives.
 CARES is a paramedicine program that provides community-based healthcare, with community paramedics functioning outside their customary emergency response roles to educate and assist residents in health care issues, and developing useful collaborations with area providers.
 To learn more about UA CARES click here, or visit https://upperarlingtonoh.gov/fire-division/

 With the most programs nationwide, HealthCall, LLC is the leading provider of post-hospital care cloud-based solutions for community paramedicine and mobile integrated health.
 The company’s patented system and method are proven to provide superior clinical and financial outcomes in 911 utilization, readmission reduction, chronic care, treat-on-scene, and mental health.
-Find out why the most diversified, innovative and successful programs choose HealthCall, visit www.HealthCall.com.
+To find out why the most diversified, innovative, and successful programs choose HealthCall, visit www.HealthCall.com.

 Sara Bruner, HealthCall – (219) 476-3462; firstname.lastname@example.org